ox-it/ords-test/installation.md

 ## Setting up the database

-ORDS requires at least one PostgreSQL database server to be set available.
+ORDS requires at least one PostgreSQL database server to be set available; you can also use one server for ORDS' internal metadata and project information, and another server for user's databases.

-Server addresses are defined in the serverConfig.xml configuration file.
+Server addresses and credentials are defined in the databaseservers.xml configuration file.

-Connection settings for the database are defined in two places:

-* hibernate.cfg.xml
-* ords.properties

 (We're assuming here a single properties file setup for ORDS - see the Configuration guide - for advanced setups each API can be deployed and configured separately.)